Wa1tee/Arduino/README.md

 # Arduino
-Repository to keep track of my Arduino, ESP8266 and ESP32 projects
+Repository to keep track of my simple Arduino, ESP8266 and ESP32 projects

 Projects: